What Happens During a Relapse?

 Damage to the protective covering of nerve fibers interrupts normal signals from the brain to the body.
 When those signals are disrupted, your body doesn't function like it once did.
 Things you did easily before can seem difficult -- like opening a jar or turning a doorknob.
 Sudden or worsening weakness that doesn't go away could mean you're having a relapse.

 If your vision is blurred or you're seeing double, you could be starting to relapse.
 Some people also lose their depth or color perception as the optic nerve becomes inflamed.
 Taking a hot shower or bath or having a viral infection like the flu can sometimes trigger vision problems, but these are only temporary and should go away within a day.

 Numbness or Tingling

-Numbness is one of the most common signs of a multiple sclerosis relapse (also called an exacerbation or flare-up).
+Numbness is one of the most common signs of a multiple sclerosis relapse.
 You can lose so much feeling that it's hard to use your hands or other affected body parts.
-You might not be able to write or hold your coffee cup.
+You might not be able to write or hold a coffee cup.
 If numbness is new or getting worse, it's time to call your doctor.